owncloud/libre-graph-api-php/docs/Api/DrivesRootApi.md

 Create a drive item

 You can use the root childrens endpoint to mount a remoteItem in the share jail.
-The `@client.synchronize` property of the `remoteItem` in the [sharedWithMe](#/me.drive/ListSharedWithMe) endpoint will change to true.
+The `@client.synchronize` property of the `driveItem` in the [sharedWithMe](#/me.drive/ListSharedWithMe) endpoint will change to true.

 ### Example